tuwukee/jiggler/README.md

 #### Socketry stack

 The gem allows to use libs from `socketry` stack (https://github.com/socketry) within workers, potentially they could provide a better performance boost compared to Ruby native calls.
-F.e. when using making HTTP requests using `async/http/internet` to the Sinatra app described above:
+F.e. when making HTTP requests using `async/http/internet` to the Sinatra app described above:

 ```ruby
 ### global namespace